syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 ![](How-To_images/uniqueNamePivotButton.png)

-### Showing Report Collection
+### Showing report collection in toolbar
-The [`showReportCollection`](../api/ejpivotclient#members:showreportcollection) property allows you to load the saved report collection from the database and show it in Toolbar.
+The [`showReportCollection`](../api/ejpivotclient#members:showreportcollection) property allows you to load the saved report collection from the database and show it in the toolbar.

 {% highlight html %}